-Given a mesh MeshLin with first order elements one can generate the same mesh with elements of order 2 by the command MeshUpgrade.
+Given a mesh MeshLin with first order elements one can generate the same mesh with elements of order 2 by the command MeshUpgrade (MeshLin, 'quadratic').
 The numbering of the nodes of the linear elements is preserved in the mesh with the quadratic elements.
 The new nodes are placed at the midpoints of the edges of the triangles.
+With MeshUpgrade (MeshLin, 'cubic') a mesh with 10 node cubic elements is generated.
+Examine Figure 26 on page 53 on how the nodes are placed within the triangles.